aaronang/ddu/docs/case_study/README.md

 ![Uniqueness of classes.](img/uniqueness.png)

-The peak for the interval `0.9 - 1.0` is caused by classes that only have one component; activity matrices that consist of one component always have a uniqueness of `1.0`.
+The peak for the interval `0.9 - 1.0` is partially caused by classes that only have one component; activity matrices that consist of one component always have a uniqueness of `1.0`.
 More specifically, there are `130` classes that have a uniqueness of `1.0` and `47` out of the `130` only have one component.

 ```